Lee15946/AWSInAction/README.md

     - Bursting
       - Throughput scales with files system size
     - Provisioned
-      - set your throughput regardless of storage size
+      - Set your throughput regardless of storage size
     - Elastic
       - Used for unpredictable workloads
   - Storage Classes